sytzez/data-object-tester/README.md

 # Data Object Tester

+Should you even unit test your data object classes?
+With DataObjectTester it's so effortless that you don't even need to ask yourself that question!
-Helps automate automated tests in PHPUnit for immutable data objects.
+It automates doing automated tests in PHPUnit for immutable data objects.
+Within a minute, you'll have written a test that covers all possible cases.
+Check out the code below to see how it works.

 ### Requirements